The base of a free Internet, where all information packages are treated

 And then there are, as common as the group before, the ones, who are most discriminated and limited internet users - the poorest people with the least educational level.
 They get an internet cut into pieces.
 A lot of, so called, “offers”, are mostly prepaid packages to use certain services like Facebook, WhatsApp on daily charges on mobile phones.

-These people are very far away from being soberan users of the internet.
-Because su interaction is limited to certain services and their communication is always controlled.
-Most positive effects the internet gives to the first group of people, like the possibility to inform themselves freely, the opportunity to autodidactic education and a fair and rightful access can not be expected by using only a tiny fraction of the internet.
+These people are far from being sovereign users of the internet.
+Their interaction is limited to certain services and their communication is always monitored.
+Most of the positive effects the internet offers the first group — the freedom to inform themselves, the opportunity for self-directed learning, and fair and equal access — cannot be expected when only using a tiny fraction of the internet.

 The internet as we know it, is becoming sold in pieces which are charged differently.
 This is a great business for the telecommunication providers, but a clear and unnecessary limitation for the consumers and, as it can be observed in Nicaragua, directly related to wealth and opportunities.

-Instead of jumping on the train of misleading promises, like the La Prensa and El Nuevo Diario did with their frontpage titling, we, all over the world, have to demand the same principles we are having in our regular live for technology!
-And the bases of free speech and equal opportunities without discrimination is crucial to a our modern societies.
-We define liberty by the freedom to move wherever we want, and this also needs to be assured for our communication and information.
+Instead of falling for misleading promises — as La Prensa and El Nuevo Diario did with their front-page headlines — we, all over the world, must demand the same principles for technology that we expect in regular life.
+Free speech and equal opportunities without discrimination are foundational to our modern societies.
+We define liberty by the freedom to move wherever we wish, and this must equally be guaranteed for our communication and access to information.